nicole-ec/chatapp/README.md

 # chatapp-uwu

-The following code is an attempt at a chat app :(
+The following code is a chat app created for a school assignment.
 The socketIO starter code was referenced: https://socket.io/get-started/chat/

 To run: